Outdoors What's Happening: Feb. 27, 2020

 ON THE CALENDAR

 THURSDAY: The Yakima River Runners will host a pool roll practice from 7 to 8 p.m. at the Yakima Athletic Club.
 Show up at 6:30 p.m. to get kayaks into the pool area and change, then learn how to roll or tune up your skills.
-Beginners may be available for those who contact the group throughits Facebook page
+Beginners may be available for those who contact the group through

 .